-Supervised patient care with direct observation of competence by instructor, demonstration of performance on selected procedures
+Supervised patient care with direct observation of competence by instructor,

 Multiple choice, short answer, and essay questions to determine students' knowledge of pathophysiology and treatment modalities, and knowledge of the principals of neonatal and pediatric resuscitation and mechanical ventilation.
 Research paper to determine integration of pathophysiology and treatment in a specific patient care situation.